 Welcome to Reception!
-We are the Terrific Tigers and the Lovely Ladybirds.
 Our teachers are Mrs Whitelock, Mrs Wright and Mr Evans.
-We are supported by an amazing team that includes Mrs Skears, Mrs Andrew, Mrs Bennett, Mrs Tyrrell, Mrs Payne, Mr Webb, Miss Pawlik and Mrs Wood just to name a few!
+We are supported by an amazing team that includes Mrs Skears, Mrs Payne, Mrs Bennett, Miss Pinnock, Mrs Heary and Mrs Wood just to name a few!

 In Reception we strive to nurture and encourage our children into becoming happy, confident, competent and lifelong learners.
 Our aim is for the children to develop independence and to continue to develop across all 7 areas of learning, with every child at the very centre of this.
 With this in mind we have adopted hygge across the Foundation Stage - having more neutral, calm and inviting spaces that allow our children to feel secure and in a home from home, with lower lighting and lots of opportunities to self select alongside adult initiated enhancements to take their learning forwards.

 Transition into Reception is really important, we offer many opportunities to build relationships with our families so that parents can meet staff and feel as secure as possible about making the step into full time school and we offer stay and play sessions for prospective Reception children too in terms 5 and 6.

 We follow the Early Years Foundation Stage curriculum, within which there are 7 areas of learning.
 These are split into prime areas, and specific areas.
 They are all important and also inter-connected.
 These are:

 - Personal, Social and Emotional Development